Meet Our Board of Directors

 Separate from his art collection and in the forefront of the Vinalhaven community, is the artist’s real estate holdings, which the Foundation took ownership of in 2019.
 This transfer allowed Star of Hope to undertake a major effort to rescue and stabilize the historic and much-loved Star of Hope Lodge building which towers over Main Street.

 The Star of Hope Foundation continues its effort to support and promote the visual arts and arts education in the Vinalhaven community.
 The Foundation sponsored an arts-education trip to Boston for Vinalhaven (pre-COVID).
-It continues to provide the space to display K-12 artwork in the Star of Hope’s oversized windows on Main Street.
-This community access allowed for visibility and a sense of pride and accomplishment for those who participate in the student art shows.
+It provided space to display K-12 artwork in the Star of Hope’s oversized windows on Main Street.
+This allowed for visibility and a sense of pride and accomplishment for those who participate in the student art shows.
 During Summer 2021, the Vinalhaven Historical Society was invited to exhibit items from its collection.

 Stay tuned for future updates on Star of Hope Foundation’s efforts and programs.